tibbe78/techday-2019/demo1/README.md

 ### [Demo 2 :mag:](../demo2/)
-#### Next demo 2 will show how to run some commands directly from command prompt.
+Show how to run some commands directly from command prompt.